rinadelph/Agent-MCP/README.md

 - `--port`: Port to run the server on (default: 8080)
 - `--project-dir`: Base directory for the project

-#### 2. Access Admin Token
+#### 2. Access and Use the Admin Token

-The admin token provides privileged access to the MCP server and is required for all agent operations.
+The admin token is the key to the entire MCP system.
+All agents use it to access the central memory and coordination system.

 **Finding the Admin Token**:
 1. After starting the server, a token is automatically generated